arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ![Welcome screen](assets/welcome.png)

+The following sections will guide you to create a project, download the runtime, and properly interface the Portenta Machine Control or Opta™ with its dedicated license activation procedure.

 ### 3. Project Setup

 Create a new project by clicking the middle **New project ...** button or **File > New Project**